sascha245/vuex-simple/README.md

 myCounter.myGetter;
 ```

-Let's explain what we are doing here a bit:
+### Features

+#### Module
-- First we declare a new class and decorate it with `@Module(namespace)`
+To create a module, we declare a new class and decorate it with `@Module(namespace)`

+#### State
+To tell the module which properties of the class will compose the state of the vuex module, we need to decorate those properties with `@State()`

+#### Getter
+To add a getter, we simply write a normal getter and add a `@Getter()` decorator to it.

+#### Mutation
-- To add a mutation, we simply write a normal function and add a `@Mutation()` decorator to it.
+To add a mutation, we simply write a normal function and add a `@Mutation()` decorator to it.
 For now, mutations can only have at most 1 parameter.

-- To add a getter, we simply write a normal getter and add a `@Getter()` decorator to it.
+#### Action

-- To add an action, we simply write a normal function and add a `@Action()` decorator to it.
+To add an action, we simply write a normal function and add a `@Action()` decorator to it.
 As for mutations, actions can, for now, only have at most 1 parameter.

-**Note on actions:** vuex use actions to do their async stuff, but we don't really need an action for that, a simple function that can call our mutations is all we need, as shown above.
+**Note on actions:** vuex use actions to do their async stuff, but we don't really need an action for that, a simple function that can call our mutations is all we need, as shown above.</br>
-So for now `@Action` is still included, but as I don't see any utility in it, it may happen that it is removed in later versions.
+So for now `@Action` is still included, but it may happen that it is removed in later versions.

-Now that we created our module, let's see how we setup our store:
+#### How to setup your store

-- Use `Vue.use(Vuex)` or `Vue.use(VuexSimple)` to load vuex
+1. Use `Vue.use(VuexSimple)` to load vuex
-- We instantiate all our modules, so that they are loaded into the store builder singleton.
+2. Instantiate all our modules **once** (can also be before step 1)

-**Warning:** For now, if you instantiate a module multiple times, it will cause quite a lot of problems, so be careful to only instantiate your module once :s
+**Warning:** For now, if you instantiate a module multiple times, it will cause quite a lot of problems, so be warned!

-- Note that we can also add our existing vuex modules, they will still work normally, we just can't configure **for now** the root of the store :s The store is also set to strict by default.
+3. (optional) Add your existing vuex modules: they will still work normally

 ```ts
 const storeBuilder = getStoreBuilder();
 storeBuilder.addModule(namespace: string, module: Vuex.Module);
 ```

-- We then finish by creating the store with `storeBuilder.create()`
+4. We finish by creating the store with `storeBuilder.create()`

-**Note on module functions:** We can now call any function from our counter module as we would with normal functions, even those marked with `@Mutation()`!</br>
-That allows use to implement pretty easily typesafety without having to write heavy boilerplates.
+**Note:** We can't configure the root of the store **for now**.
+The store is also set to use strict mode by default.

+### Usage of a Container

+For now, there is no container included by default by *vuex-simple*, so I recommand you to use [typedi](http://github.com/pleerock/typedi) if you want to use one.
+You will be able to easily inject your modules / services where you need them.

-#### Container example
+#### Module

-I conceived the module so we can easily make it into a service and inject it in our components as need arises.
-For that, I used the package [typedi](http://github.com/pleerock/typedi)

-Here a simple example:

 ```ts
 // modules/counter.ts